DECLASSIFIED — May 8 & 22, Jun 12, 2026

 The redaction policy is telling.
 PURSUE's stated policy explicitly says they're redacting witness identities and facility information — not UAP data itself.
 If there was alien evidence in these files, the stated policy framework would require releasing it.

-The 25-year gap (1969–2001) is suspicious.
-Did UAP observations stop during the height of Cold War surveillance and the birth of satellite reconnaissance?
-Unlikely.
-Those records either weren't cleared for Release 01 — or they don't exist in a form the government wants to acknowledge.
+The gaps are narrowing but still suspicious.
+The expanded release added Apollo-era and 1980s/1990s files, but 1974–1984 and 2005–2012 remain empty.
+The height of Cold War surveillance and early War on Terror?
+Those records either weren't cleared — or they don't exist in a form the government wants to acknowledge.

 The Bottom Line

-Eighty years of documentation across four agencies proves one thing conclusively: the U.S. government has tracked unexplained objects with extraordinary capabilities since at least 1944.
+Eighty-two years of documentation across multiple agencies — now 294 files strong across three releases — proves one thing conclusively: the U.S. government has tracked unexplained objects with extraordinary capabilities since at least 1944, from the lunar surface to beneath the ocean.

-Search, filter by agency, and access every PDF and video from PURSUE Release 01.
+Search, filter by agency, and access every PDF, video, and image from PURSUE Releases 01, 02 & 03.

 Open the Archive →